hugoQAQ/Downloads/README.md

-# FinalProject
+# Final project for Machine Learning course
-A Final Project for ML
+Project for Machine Learning course of Master in Big Data & Data Science at Mines Nancy
 ## Data description
 Traffic data collected from the several Wavetronix radar sensors deployed by the City of Austin.
 Dataset is augmented with geo coordinates from sensor location dataset.
 ## Environment configuration